pcms documentation

 listen: ":3000"

 # webroot prefix: the content is served under this webroot prefix (e.g. "/site").
 Defaults to "".
-The webroot can be accessed by the `variables.webroot` variable in templates.
+The webroot can be accessed by the `Paths.Webroot` variable or the `Webroot()` function in templates.

 prefix: ""

-# Logging configuration: there are 2 diffenrent logs written:
+# Logging configuration: there are 2 different logs written:

 logging: